 Having received his Associate Diploma (AMusA) at the age of 15, Daniel Chiou has since remained an avid musician in solo, chamber and orchestral settings.
 Daniel recently completed a Bachelor of Music (Honours) at the University of Queensland where he was a prize winner of several competitions, including the Richard Pollett Memorial Strings Prize (2018 and 2019), Sleath String Performance Prize (2019) and the 4MBS Musica Viva Chamber Music Prize (2018).
 He has also performed with various orchestras and programs during his undergraduate studies including the Australian Youth Orchestra, Bangalow Music Festival, and the Xi'an Symphony Orchestra in China.

-Daniel appeared in concert at the Queensland Performing Arts Centre twice last year, performing both for the Melbourne Digital Concert Hall with Caleb Salizzo, and for Southern Cross Soloists’ ‘SXS Returns’ as guest cellist.
+Daniel appeared in concert at the Queensland Performing Arts Centre twice in 2020, performing both for the Melbourne Digital Concert Hall with Caleb Salizzo, and for Southern Cross Soloists’ ‘SXS Returns’ as guest cellist.
 He was also fortunate to have been able to perform for Johannes Moser, Li Wei Qin, Umberto Clerici and Richard Lester.